Yelfive/md-notes/PHP/$_SERVER.md

 # $_SERVER

-- `SERVER_NAME` The configured server name of in http server such as Nginx conf.
+- `SERVER_NAME` The first configured server name of in http server such as Nginx conf.

     ```nginx
     server {
-        server_name localhost;
+        server_name localhost example.com;
     }
     ```

+    And you will always get localhost.

 - `HTTP_HOST` The requested host.
     I.e. the URI host in browser url input box.